MORE THAN BOOKS AND BUILDINGS

 A single book can create a breakthrough that changes the course of a teen's life.
 Everybody Reads is a far-reaching program designed to encourage conversation about a single, thought-provoking topic.
 The goal: to allow students and adults the opportunity for learning and reflection, and to foster a deeper understanding of one another.

-This year, teens read Good Talk: A Memoir in Conversations, the acclaimed graphic memoir by Mira Jacob, and had the chance to hear her speak.
-Books went into 15 schools and community organizations, reaching more than 2,500 teens, including those who live in high-poverty neighborhoods.
+This year, teens read A Tale for the Time Being, the acclaimed author Ruth Ozeki, and had the chance to hear her speak.
+Books went into 25 schools and community organizations, reaching hundreds of teens, including those who live in high-poverty neighborhoods.
 For many, it was the first book they had read cover to cover.

 Everybody Reads helps teens enter as equals into a community dialogue on topics that matter.
 The opportunity to read and discuss a book, and then meet an author, can be a life-changing event.